 Throughout his 20 plus-year career with CBC, MacLean's role has expanded to include hosting CBC's coverage of the Olympic and Commonwealth Games, World Cup Hockey, the Calgary Stampede and Queen's Plate.
 MacLean has also traveled the globe on several occasions to host CBC SPORTS' coverage of the IAAF World Championships.

 MacLean has been recognized with nine Gemini Awards for his work with CBC, including Best Host / Broadcaster in a Sports Program for CBC'S HOCKEY NIGHT IN CANADA (1992, 1994, 1998, 2001 and 2007) and CBC'S HOCKEY DAY IN CANADA in 2004 and 2006.

-He also hosts CBC's popular show BATTLE OF THE BLADES.
+He has also hosted CBC's BATTLE OF THE BLADES.